riosr2/bankers-sim/README.md

     -> test#.txt

-There are 13 test files (test1.txt, test2.txt, ...)
+There are 13 test files included (test1.txt, test2.txt, ...)

 To compile the lab, execute: